zbhavyai/react-counter-app/README.md

 # React Counter App

-A simple counter app made with React
+A simple counter app made with React.
+See it live [here](https://react-counter-app-bg.herokuapp.com/).

 ## Features